 I love my freezer.
 I said it.
 However, what do you do with all that food when the power goes out?
 The freezer safety tips for power outages in this article will help you figure it out.

-While many will say that you should never use the freezer, I actually suggest using the freezer as part of your long-term food storage plan.
+While many in the prepping community will say that you should never use a freezer, I actually suggest using the freezer as part of your long-term food storage plan.
 I think using the tools that we have can help extend our food reserves for many different kinds of emergencies and better prepare our family with good wholesome foods when the price is good to help save money.

 However, in doing so, you must have a backup plan as to how you will handle the eventual power outage that comes with severe storms, freak accidents and the occasional door left open by your child who snuck an ice cream cone when you weren’t looking.